kburnik/php_codebase/README.md

 ## TODO

-Make bazel realize when src files have changed, now you need to run like this even when the source files change:

-`bazel test base/type:immutable_test --nocache_test_results`

 Check that dependencies are actually used, i.e. need a build cleaner.

 Devise a way to automatically add dependencies based on PHP use statements.